MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.51.md

 xii.
 Forfeited reservations become available on a first-come, first-served basis to standby hunters at the Route 89 Hunter Check Station.

 xiii.
+If you have a reservation but do not show up to hunt, and do not cancel your reservation 12 hours prior to legal shooting time, then you may be ineligible to hunt the next 3 hunt days.
+This decision is at the refuge manager's discretion.

+xiv.
 In Tschache Pool, you must use motorless boats to hunt, and we limit hunters to one boat per reservation.
 We also limit hunters to one motor vehicle in the Tschache Pool area per reservation.

-xiv.
+xv.
 We prohibit shooting from any dike or within 50 feet (15.2 meters) of any dike or road, or from within 500 feet (152.4 meters) of the Tschache Pool observation tower.
 We do not limit hunting to specific blind sites.

-xv.
+xvi.
 We will announce selection procedures for hunting sites on areas other than Tschache Pool annually.

-xvi.
-You may possess a maximum of 15 nontoxic shot shells for hunting while in the field (see § 32.2(k)); you may not take more than 15 shot shells per hunter into the hunting area.

 xvii.
+Waterfowl hunters may possess a maximum of 15 shot shells on their person or in their means of conveyance.

+xviii.
 You must stop hunting at 12 p.m. (noon), and you must check-out and be out of the hunting area by 1 p.m.

-xviii.
+xix.
 We require proof of successful completion of the New York State Waterfowl Identification Course, the Montezuma Nonresident Waterfowl Identification Course, or a suitable nonresident State Waterfowl Identification Course to hunt in the refuge; all hunters must show proof each time they hunt, in addition to showing their valid hunting license and signed Federal Migratory Bird Hunting and Conservation Stamp (Federal Duck Stamp).

-xix.
+xx.
 You must possess, carry, and present upon request to any law enforcement officer a valid daily hunt permit card (Migratory Bird Hunt Report, FWS Form 3-2361).
-We also require you to return the daily hunt permit card at the end of hunting.
-You can obtain a permit at the Hunter Check Station during the check-in process, and you can return it to the Hunter Check Station or at the box located at the north end of the Tschache Pool dike.
+You must return the daily hunt permit card at the end of hunting.
+You may obtain a permit at the Hunter Check Station during the check-in process, and return it to the Hunter Check Station or at the box located at the north end of the Tschache Pool dike.

 2. For Canada goose and snow goose hunting: